marvukusic/FeedMyRSS/README.md

 3. Build and run the project on the iOS simulator or a physical device.

 ## Usage
-### Adding RSS Feed Providers
+### Adding RSS Feed
-1. Tap on the "Add New Feed" button to add RSS feed provider to the list.
+1. Tap on the "Add New Feed" button to add RSS feed to the list.
-2. Enter the provider URL and press "OK".
+2. Enter the URL and press "OK".
-### Viewing RSS Provider Items
+### Viewing RSS Feed Items
-1. All added providers are listed on the main screen.
+1. All added RSS feeds are listed on the feeds screen.
-2. Tap on an provider to view its items in separate screen.
+2. Tap on any feed to view its items in separate screen.
-### Removing Providers
+### Removing Feeds
-Swipe left on any provider to remove it.
+Swipe left any feed to remove it.
 ### Viewing News Articles
-1. Latest provider items are listed on the secondary screen.
+1. Latest feed items are listed on the items screen.
 2. Tap on an item to view complete news article in popup web browser view.
 ### Refreshing items
 RSS feed items can be refreshed by pull-to-refresh action.